 Photo: Gwendolyn Soper.
 Harriman Bird Refuge, Idaho

 IN MY MIND, writing poetry and writing music share something: knowing where to put black ink on paper.
 Just the right amount.
-Oh, and an awareness of space—where to leave space alone—around the lines and dots.
+That, and an awareness of space—where to leave space alone around the lines and dots.
 While good music gives the performer space to breathe, the listener also benefits.
 They can mentally inhale and exhale.

 What, then, of good poetry?

-Sadly, I suffered chemical poisoning in 2005.
-It happened while rehearsing for Mozart’s opera, The Magic Flute.
-We were singing in an unventilated theater that had just been varnished.
-I didn’t know at the time that I have a genetic condition called MTHFR.
-Yes.
-When you see it on paper it looks like MOTHER EFFER: the very thing I’d been trying not to say for years after that rehearsal.
-Like the aria, “Der Hölle Rache,” which I performed on stage many times, I often wondered if “hell’s vengeance,” for whatever reason, had come.
+In 2005, I suffered chemical poisoning on-stage while rehearsing my role as Queen of the Night for Mozart’s opera, The Magic Flute.
+The wood in the theater had just been varnished.
+Sadly, the ventilation vents were covered with plastic.
+I didn’t know at the time I have a genetic condition called MTHFR.
+I know—when you see it on paper it looks like mother effer, the very thing I tried not to say during years of illness that followed.

 FOLLOW MY WRITING: